dreck0001/CryptoPresto/README.md

 # CryptoPresto
-A Spring MVC-based web platform for crypto trades and transfers
+A Spring MVC-based web platform for cryptocurrency trades and transfers

 Framework: Spring mvc 5.2.3.RELEASE.